Integralist/integralist.co.uk/content/posts/algorithms.md

   - [Depth First Search](#depth-first-search)
   - [Dijkstra's Algorithm](#dijkstra-s-algorithm)

-Three out of the four search algorithms will be searching a graph data struture.
+Three out of the four 'search' algorithms listed above will be implemented around a graph data struture.
 Graphs appear everywhere in life.
 For example, your Facebook list of friends, mutual friends, and extended friends (i.e. friends of your friends who you don't know) is a perfect example of a 'graph'.

 Graphs can also be 'weighted', so they can indicate that a relationship between two nodes within the graph are possibly stronger than another connection, and is typically used in road maps for determining the quickest path to a particular node (we'll come back to this later when reviewing [Dijkstra's Algorithm](#dijkstra-s-algorithm)).